xamarin/dev-days-labs/HandsOnLab/README.md

 3.)
 Now add a new button to the Details Page and expose it with **x:Name="ButtonAnalyze**

 4.)
-Add a new click handler and add the async keyword to it.
+Add a new clicked handler and add the async keyword to it.

 5.)
 Call
 ```csharp
 var level = await EmotionService.GetAverageHappinessScoreAsync(this.speaker.Avatar);
 ```

 6.)
-Then display a pop up alert:
+Then display a pop-up alert:
 ```csharp
 await DisplayAlert("Happiness Level", EmotionService.GetHappinessMessage(level), "OK");
 ```

 ### Challenge 2: Edit Speaker Details

-In this challenge we will make the speakers Title editable.
+In this challenge we will make the speaker's Title editable.

 Open DetailsPage.xaml and change the Label that is displaying the Title from: